 3. Implementing Multi-Factor Authentication (MFA)

 Combining facial verification with other methods, such as password entry, fingerprint scanning, or one-time passwords (OTP), strengthens the customer identity verification process.
-Following this guide form Microsoft will help you in Implementing MFA
+Following this guide from Microsoft will help you in implementing MFA.

 4. Using ID Data Matching and ID Document Verification